tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

 ## Howto

-### Display Support
+### Display Support MBa6ULx

-Each Display can be used on its own by using the corresponding device tree.
+Each display can be used on its own by using the corresponding device tree.

 *Note:* With MBa6ULx only one control interface for backlight is available.